 These are just a few examples that you can use; however it’s important to make how you assess for abuse work for you.
 The more knowledgeable you are with the issue of abuse and appropriate screening practices, the more support you can offer the patient, which improves care.

 Below is a downloadable Screening Tips Flow Chart for the Beacon Program to assist with assessing and next steps.
+In the event you determine that a Child Protective Services report needs to be made, please be aware of the important changes made to the Child Abuse Reporting Statute.
+Please click What You Need to Know About the New Child Abuse Reporting Statute for full details before your next Child Protective Services report!
 If you have any questions or need further assistance we are here to help!
 Contact Beacon at 984-974-0470.